Simpals: 2013

 In 2013, Simpals opened a sports portal and, under the auspices of the business incubator "Simpals Garage", the portal "marry.md".
 The animated film "Dji.
 Death fails" produced by Simpals Animation Studio won awards at various film festivals.
 The Point Money mobile application was adapted for Android operating system.
 999.md won the silver award at the contest "Trademark of the Year" in the category "Favorite".
 The company launched Point Map mobile application for Android devices.
 Simpals launched the 999.md mobile app for IOS and Android devices.

 2015

 Simpals launched an online price comparison service 999 Market aimed at promoting Moldovan producers.
 Simpals launched Play Live, a mobile app for online streaming.
 The animated films "Dji.
 Death fails" and " Dji.
 Death sails" produced by Simpals Animation Studio " received awards at animation festivals and got more than 1 million views each on the popular video-hosting website youtube.com.

 2016

-999.md, expanded to Transdniestria.
+999.md, expanded to Transnistria.
 Sporter.md launches the first online platform for manufacturers and sportswear, Sporter Market.Point Map cartographers have added detailed maps for all the district centers in the Republic of Moldova.
 Point.md portal launches the map navigation system.